JonCrook/icl-ml-portfolio/fraud_data_sheet.md

 - For what purpose was the dataset created?
 - Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?
 Who funded the creation of the dataset?

+The dataset has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group (http://mlg.ulb.ac.be) of ULB (Université Libre de Bruxelles) on big data mining and fraud detection.
+More details on current and past projects on related topics are available on http://mlg.ulb.ac.be/BruFence and http://mlg.ulb.ac.be/ARTML

+Please cite: Andrea Dal Pozzolo, Olivier Caelen, Reid A. Johnson and Gianluca Bontempi.
+Calibrating Probability with Undersampling for Unbalanced Classification.
+In Symposium on Computational Intelligence and Data Mining (CID

 ## Composition